David Wrigley: Early life

 Wrigley was born in Blackpool.
-He was educated at St Mary's RC High School, Blackpool, leaving at 16 to work in a high-street bank.
+He was educated at St Mary's RC High School, Blackpool, leaving at 15 to work in a high-street bank.
 Then, at the age of 21, he left Barclays Bank and studied full-time for A-levels.
 He gained a place at Sheffield Medical School in 1992, graduating with a medical degree in 1997.

 Career

 He worked as a junior doctor in Oban, Chesterfield and Lancaster before becoming a GP at Ash Trees Surgery in Carnforth where he has worked since 2002.

 In 2002, he was elected to the BMA's General Practitioner's Committee (GPC) as a regional representative for Lancashire and Cumbria.
 The following year he was elected to the Council of the BMA.
 He became a Trustee of the Cameron Fund (benevolent charity) in 2009, and was Treasurer from 2011-2017.
 He was an outspoken critic of the Health and Social Care Act 2012.

 He lost his seat on BMA council in 2012, but was elected again in April 2014.

 He was the chair of Doctors in Unite, also known as the Medical Practitioners' Union from 2015–2018.

-He was deputy chair of the Council of the BMA from 2016–2017 and was re-elected deputy chair in August 2018.
+He was deputy chair of the Council of the BMA from 2016–2017 and was re-elected deputy chair in August 2018 for a four year period.
+This included the period of the global COVID pandemic when Wrigley worked on inadequate PPE, poor rollout of vaccines and the mental health burden on doctors working during the pandemic.

+He was elected as deputy chair of the BMA GP Committee for England in 2022.
+He was re-elected for a 3 year term in 2023 and again for another 3 years in 2026.
+He is the committee officer lead for health IT, digital and data issues and has seen him speak out on any issues around the involvement of Palantir in the NHS with Palantir criticising the BMA and Wrigley for their views.

+The Westminster Parliament has brought forward legislation to implement a Single Patient Record.
+This has led to concerns from the BMA and Wrigley said it could lead to a loss in confidence over the use of confidential patient data.